 Over 50% of fires start in kitchens in domestic properties – installing a heat alarm in this room will mean you’re rapidly alerted to danger.

 No – for Carbon Monoxide detection you need to also install a CO detector which you will find here, or a combination smoke and CO alarm – FireAngel SCB10.

 Yes – you can hardwire interlink this alarm with other ST-230 smoke alarms and HT-230 heat alarms to offer protection across the home (12 devices in total).

 A crackling alarm is a sign that there has been moisture within the unit that may have caused a corrosion build up.
 A crackling alarm will still function correctly and alert you to smoke providing it is testing correctly.
 We advise to test alarms weekly.
-If you are experiencing issues with a crackling alarm, our Technical Support Team will be happy to help, you can reach them here.
+If you are experiencing issues with a crackling alarm, our Customer Support Team will be happy to help, you can reach them here.

 The internal power pack of the alarm will not activate until the unit has been correctly installed onto its base plate.

 You can find out more information on why FireAngel have moved away from Ionisation alarms here – https://www.fireangel.co.uk/blog/why-fireangel-is-moving-away-from-ionisation-alarms